procrastinator-101/mini_website/README.md

 }
 ```

->ptr : is a pointer to function that returns an int and takes two arguments of type int;
+>ptr : is a pointer to function that returns an int and takes two arguments of type int;\n
->sum : is a function that calculates the sum of two integers;
+>isum : is a function that calculates the sum of two integers;